Interview by Allan Gardner

 I had many technical challenges.
-I am not a skilled programmer, nor a data scientist.
-The problem with AI is that you have to go deep into the problems to get a broad perspective about things.
+I am not a skilled programmer or a data scientist.
+The problem with AI is that you have to go deep into the problems to get a broad perspective on things.
 On the other side, many technical questions are really abstract, and they demand new narrative solutions to translate conceptual considerations.
-I had been lucky, since AI community is very collaborative and I had the opportunity to count on great professionals and artists.
+I had been lucky since the AI community is very collaborative, and I had the opportunity to count on great professionals and artists.

-And why you think is relevant to produce art with AI, what are the main relevant conversations in your opinion it sparks?
+And why do you think is relevant to produce art with AI?
+What are the main relevant conversations, in your opinion, it sparks?

 I think artists and communities should be active agents in the debate about how to employ artificial intelligence in our society.
-When we think at AI we use to think about a completely independent sentient being, with his own identity.
+When we think of AI, we use to think about a completely independent sentient being with his own identity.
 But algorithms are not something natural, as they respond to precise human purposes.
 They represent a political issue.
 Once emphasised those agencies, we can propose new creative, fair approaches to the discipline.

 What directions do you see taking your work into?

-I think Lorem is at a very early stage, I plan to deepen my research and to keep releasing stuff and playing live AV shows in the next months.
+I think Lorem is at a very early stage.
+I plan to deepen my research and keep releasing stuff and playing live AV shows in the next months.
 I want to keep working both on installations for artistic contexts and on live sets for a more “club” circuit.